 - Drag the text into your bookmarks bar – a symbol will appear (and rename however you want e.g. ‘Web Editor’

-There are other ways to get this trick, such as using the Inspector option (on a Mac, you need to enable Development Tools) or, if feeling really lazy, use Edit The Web.
+There are other ways to get this trick, such as using the Inspector option (on a Mac, you need to enable Development Tools).

 Why show copy styles in the first place?

 As a branding and creative copywriter, I always believe in giving my clients choice.
 You wouldn’t expect to see one logo from a graphic designer, after all.
 So why only offer up one option when it’s so important to get a new tone of voice nailed?

 A client may declare they want copy that’s ‘dynamic and inspiring’.
 Yet their idea of ‘dynamic and inspiring’ could be very different to mine.
 So I like to offer a safe copy style option, a route that pushes things a little further and a somewhat-left-of-field offering.

 Of course, any copy style needs to be based on a firm foundation.
 And to fit the brand.

 And the best way to achieve that?
 Start with an agreed client brief.
 (Feel free to download my creative briefing template.)